My2Labs/WireframeSolo/README.md

-Wireframe Solo Project for Websites: 3 by Sharron Hemenway.
+Implement Wireframe - Solo project for Websites: 3 by Sharron Hemenway.